bast/cicero/README.md

 ## Environment variables used

-`URL_BASE`: defines the URL base for generated links in the Markdown file finder
+`CICERO_URL_BASE`: defines the URL base for generated links in the Markdown file finder